afindlay/mozillians-ldap/docs/ldap-design.rst

 All attributes in managed groups can be changed by members of the manager group (and not by anyone else).

+We use the *memberof* overlay to reflect group membership into user entries as *memberOf* attributes.
+These are not modifiable in the user entry, but they can make some searches much easier.

 =================================
 Lookup Tables
 =================================